lendis-ratgeber-homeoffice-im-ausland-hero

 • Employees move their center of life abroad and work permanently from there for the previous company in Germany

-• Employees from abroad do not take up a posting or take up employment in another country
+• Employees from abroad do not take up a secondment or start a job in another country

 As can be seen, there can be very different cases of the foreign home office, all of which have different consequences.